Common complaints we hear from our TMJ patients include:

 Jaw pain?
 Physiotherapy can help.

-Although our physiotherapist at Wellers Hill and Woolloongabba Physiotherapy are getting more referral from dentists and ENT surgeons, many people are not aware that physiotherapy can treat a wide range of symptoms caused by a dysfunction of the temporomandibular Joint (TMJ).
+Although our physiotherapists at Wellers Hill Physiotherapy are getting more referral from dentists and ENT surgeons, many people are not aware that physiotherapy can treat a wide range of symptoms caused by a dysfunction of the temporomandibular Joint (TMJ).

 Common symptoms can include local jaw pain, a clicking jaw, ear fullness and muscle tension around the jaw.